tethysplatform/tethys/docs/installation/production/configuration/portal_config.rst

 ALLOWED_HOSTS
 -------------

-The `ALLOWED_HOSTS <https://docs.djangoproject.com/en/3.0/ref/settings/#allowed-hosts>`_ setting is used to specify a list of host/domain names that this Django site can server.
+The `ALLOWED_HOSTS <https://docs.djangoproject.com/en/3.0/ref/settings/#allowed-hosts>`_ setting is used to specify a list of host/domain names that this Django site can serve.
 If a request comes in with a host/domain name that is not listed here, it will be rejected.
 You should set this to the domain(s) of your server.
 For example, you can set this setting using the ``tethys settings`` command as follows:

     .. code-block:: bash